GridTools/concepts/GTScript-Parallel-model.md

 3. every vertical _interval_ is executed as a sequential for-loop over the `K`-range following the order defined by the iteration policy,
 4. for every _assignment_ inside the _interval_, first, the right hand side is evaluated in a parallel for-loop over the horizontal dimension(s), then, the resulting horizontal slice is assigned to the left hand side.
 5. for `if`-`else` statements, the condition is evaluated first, then the `if` and `else` bodies are evaluated with the same rule as above.
 Some restrictions apply to offset reads, see [Conditionals](#conditionals).
+6. it is illegal to write to a field (or aliases pointing to the same memory location) in the same computation where it is read with horizontal offset.

 ### Examples